 Will there be a charge for the vaccine?

 What if I miss my appointment for the second dose of a COVID-19 vaccine?

-If you miss the second dose of the vaccine, you will be required to start the series over again subject to several factors, but call the UA COVID Support Program to discuss it.
+If you miss the second dose of the vaccine, you may be required to start the series over again subject to several factors, but call the UA COVID Support Program to discuss it.